Log Review Newsletter

 Young folks on Minnesota/Iowa Conservation Corps teams have finished their work on balsam fir reduction on the school property as part of a USDA EQIP grant for wildfire mitigation.
 They began the project in 2015.
 Ron has rarely seen the high level of energy, safety and efficiency exemplified by the 20-something men and women of the Minnesota/Iowa Conservation Corps.

-If anyone needs fir poles for rafters, joists, firewood or such, thousands are available for the taking around the old camp/resort.
+For rafters, joists, firewood or such, thousands are available for the taking around the old camp/resort.

 Some good and memorable courses were held during 2013 and 2014.
 Besides those, highlights of the summer were the ILBA conference in Arizona (below), the opportunity to teach a course for the Minnesota/Iowa Conservation Corps in Adirondack Trail Shelter building, and a USS Intrepid homecoming and reunion in New York City – the Navy aircraft carrier Ron served on during the Cold War a half-century ago.
 The ship is now a naval aircraft and space museum in NY Harbor, and it was a treat to tour it again.